asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

----

----

-**WARNING!:**
+!!! warning
     Let me reiterate that this is the **bare minimum**.
 If you want calls to and from the provider to actually work correctly, you will want to set a context, codecs, authentication, etc. on the endpoint.

----
+[//]: # (end-warning)

 Authentication